 Drama and Theatre

 Drama allows pupils to explore and make sense of the world in which they live, developing core skills needed for future study and employment.

-- To develop and nurture confidence, co-operation, creativity and independent thinking.
+- Develop and nurture confidence, co-operation, creativity and independent thinking.

-- To develop and nurture appreciation and enthusiasm for performance art as well as developing pupils’ skills in all aspects of performance, production, analysis and evaluation.
+- Develop and nurture appreciation and enthusiasm for performance art as well as developing pupils’ skills in all aspects of performance, production, analysis and evaluation.

-- To develop and nurture understanding and interest in the historical, cultural and social context in which drama is created and performed.
+- Develop and nurture understanding and interest in the historical, cultural and social context in which drama is created and performed.

-- To offer opportunities for all pupils to be involved in theatrical productions as a performer, a technician, backstage or front of house.
+- Offer opportunities for all pupils to be involved in theatrical productions as a performer, a technician, production team, backstage or front of house.

-- To allow pupil access to drama in the wider community through theatre visits, residential trips, participation in drama festivals and links with other schools.
+- Allow pupils access to drama in the wider community through theatre visits, residential trips, performance in external venues and links with other schools.

 In the First and Second Years pupils have one lesson of drama per week.